AProd18/philatopia-next/README.md

 # Stampfolio - Digital Stamp Collection Platform

 Stampfolio is a web application designed for philatelists to collect, showcase, and manage their stamp collections.
-Built with Next.js 15, Prisma, and SQLite, this app allows users to register, log in, upload their stamps, and manage their profiles.
+Built with Next.js 15, Prisma, and Neon for the database, and Supabase for storing images, this app allows users to register, log in, upload their stamps, and manage their profiles.
 It features a gallery where users can view all stamps, as well as personalized collections for logged-in users.

 ## Features